 GED Test Overview

-The GED tests are a set of 5 exams intended to assess whether a student has the academic skills of a typical high school graduate.
+The GED test was completely revamped in 2014.
+The 2014 GED program is the first major revision of the GED since 2002.
+The new GED tests are focused on four specific content areas: Reasoning Through Language Arts, Mathematical Reasoning, Science and Social Studies.
+The intent of the GED program is to assess whether a student has the academic skills of a typical high school graduate.
 GED candidates have not earned a high school diploma and are typically older than 16 years of age.
 GED is an acronym for General Educational Development Tests.
 The GED tests are developed by the General Educational Development Testing service (GEDTS) which is part of the American Council on Education.
 The GED testing program is a partnership between GEDTS and local jurisdictions (i.e., U.S. States, Canadian provinces etc.) The local jurisdiction set some requirements, administer the tests and award the high school credentials.
-The GED tests are only given in person at one of 3,400 testing locations.
+The GED tests are only given in person, on computer, at one of 3,400 testing locations.

 The GED credential is issued by the state (territory or province) that the student resides in.
 The GED credential is typically considered to be equivalent to a high school diploma.

-The GED Tests are made up of five subject area tests and one written essay.
-There are a total of 240 multiple choice questions and one essay.
-You are given a total of 425 minutes to complete the tests.
+The GED Tests are made up of four subject area tests and one written essay.
+There are a total of 8 sections.
+The 2014 GED test format does not specify the number of questions in each of the sections.
+The GED uses raw score points since not all test items are worth just one point.
+You are given about 7 hours to complete the tests.
 The table below lists the sections of the test in more detail.

 GED Test Areas